Leadership Conference inspires current and future industry leaders

 Nearly 75 attendees representing 38 states and three Canadian provinces traveled to the conference; many currently serve on their ARA state chapter board of directors.
 Also present were current and incoming members of the ARA Board of Directors who lent their insights on association leadership.

-The event opened Thursday, Nov.
+The event opened on Thursday, Nov.
 17, with the welcoming presentation “It’s Hard to Lead the Change if You Look Funny on a Horse!” by Bruce Christopher.
 Christopher, a licensed psychologist who has spoken on some of the largest stages in the world, kicked off the conference with a message on the art of leadership and how to get on the horse, lead the charge and bring others along with you.

 The Leadership Conference continued Friday with its central theme, “Shift Happens,” a series of sessions presented by guest speaker Lee Ann Piano, a John Maxwell-certified speaker, trainer, coach and empowerment expert.

 The conference concluded Saturday, Nov.
-19, with a final leadership session, “The Mind Shift,” from Ashley Cuttino of Ogletree Deakins — a legal firm with a human resources focus that partners with ARA on the association’s HR Assistance Program.
-Cuttino discussed how our internalization of past experiences helps form one’s opinions, attitudes and assumptions on any given topic.
+19, with a final leadership session, “The Mind Shift,” from Ashley Cuttino of Ogletree Deakins — the legal firm with a human resources focus that partners with ARA on the association’s HR Assistance Program.
+Cuttino discussed how our internalization of past experiences helps to form one’s opinions, attitudes and assumptions on any given topic.
 Those opinions impact the decisions people make on a daily basis, both personally and professionally.
 A leader who acknowledges and assesses their assumptions is capable of leading their business into new markets.